 To apply, follow these steps:

 STEPS students are required to complete one core unit and several electives.
-The electives you will take will depend on your diagnostic testing results, individual circumstances and the course you want to study after completing STEPS.
+The electives you will take will depend on your individual circumstances and the course you want to study after completing STEPS.

 Most students complete between two and five electives.
 The STEPS course takes between one and six terms to complete with two terms being average.